-Hat is it, therefore, that Jesus preceedeth the disciples into Galilee that he may be seen by them: they follow, and seeing him they worship: except that Christ is risen from the dead, and become the firstfruits of them that slept, for they which are Christ's follow him, and they themselves in their turn pass over to life from death.
-And seeing him there they worship: whom they contemplate in the form of his divinity and praise without end?
+Hat is it, therefore, that Jesus preceedeth the disciples into Galilee that he may be seen by them: they follow, and seeing him they adore: except that Christ is risen from the dead, the firstfruits of them that sleep, for they which are Christ's follow him, and they themselves in their turn pass over to life from death.
+And seeing him there they adore: whom they contemplate in the form of his divinity <and> praise without end?
 To which vision that agreeth: in that Galilee is also interpreted revelation.
-Then indeed we, with open face (as the Apostle attesteth) beholding the glory of the Lord, are changed into the same image: all we which entirely reveal our way to him, and follow his footsteps with unfeigned faith.
-And when they saw him, it saith, they worshipped him: but some doubted.
-Now seeing him they knew the Lord, and because they had learned this one to be God: lowering their faces to the ground they worshipped.
+Then indeed we, with open face (as the Apostle attesteth) beholding the glory of the Lord, are transformed into the same image: all we which entirely reveal our way to him, and follow his footsteps with unfeigned faith.
+And seeing him, it saith, they adored: but some doubted.
+Now seeing <him> they knew the Lord, and because they had learned this one to be God: lowering <their> faces to the ground they adored.
 But in their minds there was a doubt not to be disregarded: for they believed that they saw not the revived body in which he suffered, but only the spirit which he surrendered when his passion was finished.
-Hence the forthwith gracious Master strengthened in faith those which already believed: and those which as yet doubted, he summoned to the grace of faith: of course making known to all how much greatness of glory the humanity he had taken on for men, given to death and rising again, had reached.
-All power is given unto me (he saith) in heaven and in earth.
-For here he spake not of the divinity coeternal with the Father, but of the humanity he had assumed, who by taking up was made less, lower than the angels: and in which rising from the dead, was crowned with glory and honour, and wast set over the works of the hands of the Father, with all things brought into subjection under his feet.
-But thou, O Lord, have mercy upon us.
+Hence the gracious Master forthwith both strengthened in faith those which already believed: and those which as yet doubted, he summoned to the grace of faith: of course making known to all how much greatness of glory the humanity he had taken on for men, given to death and rising again, had reached.

+All power is given to me (he saith) in heaven and in earth.
+For here he spake not of the divinity coeternal with the Father, but of the humanity he had assumed, who by taking up was made less, a little less than the angels: and in which rising from the dead, was crowned with glory and honour, and wast set over the works of the hands of the Father, with all things brought into subjection under his feet.
+But thou, O Lord.

 R. 3.
 When the sabbath was past. as above on Easter Day iij.
-1293.
+1336.

 At Lauds as above.
-1321.
+1365.